telescopeѲptics.net ▪▪▪▪ CONTENTS

 The answer to this special status is in its higher order spherical aberration.
 Due to its steeply curved optical surfaces, especially those of the meniscus corrector, Maksutov-Cassegrain systems generate 6th-order spherical aberration that can't be cancelled (w/o aspheric surface terms), only minimized by balancing it with the 4th-order aberration.
 While roughly as much noticeable in the star test as the lower-order spherical aberration for given P-V wavefront error (FIG. 189), the balanced form is considerably less detrimental to image quality.

 FIGURE 189: Simulation of the balanced higher order spherical aberration in a star test (size of defocused patterns reduced roughly 10 and 20 times for 4 and 8 waves defocus, respectively).
 The difference in appearance between extrafocal patterns is noticeable at 1/10 wave P-V error (0.017 wave RMS, comparable to 1/17.5 wave P-V of lower-order spherical).
 As the correction error increases, the intrafocal pattern becomes noticeably dimmer than extrafocal pattern at 4 waves of defocus, with the latter becoming brighter, more contrasty in its inner portion.
 At the doubled defocus error, the main difference between the extrafocal patterns is that one side shows contrasty concentric pattern, while the other is increasingly dimmer and diffuse in its outer portion, with noticeably larger and darker central hole (note that for the reversed sign of aberration the patterns would switch the sides).
 At the diffraction limit, the difference in extrafocal patterns is glaring (generated by APERTURE, Suiter).
-Note that the actual pattern appearance may differ, with the actual eye brightness response.
+Note that the actual pattern appearance vary, with the actual eye brightness response.

 In an MCT, the higher-order aberration originating mostly at the corrector, needs to be minimized by balancing it with a similar amount of lower-order aberration.
 Ideally, they are near-optimally balanced one against another, in which case the error reduction factor is about 0.2 (1/5 of the HSA aberration RMS error alone, balanced with nearly identical amount of the opposite in sign LSA).
 Thus, if an MCT system is, say, 0.95 Strehl, it has ~1/28 waves RMS of combined higher-and lower-order aberrations.
 In a near perfectly balanced system, each form alone would be over 1/6 wave RMS.
 Of course, it is possible that the two are less than perfectly balanced, which makes quantifying the star test more difficult, unless the higher-order component is clearly dominant, when it tests similarly as LSA.